- Awesome WM Widgets

 xbacklight

-If there is no output it means that it doesn’t work, but there is a second option:
+If there is no output it means that it doesn’t work, you can either try to fix it, or try to use

 using